The Ultimate Girls Weekend in Houston

 Where to stay:

 2PM: Before venturing to The Galleria–the city’s holy grail of retail–pay a visit to a few of the city’s most-coveted boutiques.
 Located near Petite Sweets (a great place to grab a macaron), Kuhl-Linscomb is an all-in-one gift, home and accessory emporium that regularly lands on the pages of national pubs like Elle Décor, Lucky magazine and The New York Times.
 A few blocks away, fashion mainstay Tootsies shines in its 35,000-square-foot West Ave space.
 Find couture clothing and ready-to-wear fashion by top designers and rising-star names.
-Other worthy (and nearby) detours: River Oaks Shopping Center, Highland Village and Uptown Park.
+Other worthy (and nearby) detours: River Oaks Shopping Center, Highland Village, Uptown Park and Montrose.

 7PM: After schlepping those fabulous finds back to the hotel–and squeezing in a quick power nap– it’s time to start getting ready for the night.
 Wondering where to go in a city with several thousand restaurants?
 Depends what you’re craving.
-Upper Kirby’s Kata Robata is a sushi staple among locals, El Tiempo Cantina makes a mean marg and Dolce Vita does pizza right.
-For modern American fare, try Benjy's or Liberty Kitchen & Oysterette, which are known for putting fun twists on traditional cuisine.
+Upper Kirby’s Kata Robata is a sushi staple among locals, Cuchara makes you feel as though you're in the heart of Mexico City and Dolce Vita does pizza right.
+For modern American fare, try State of Grace or Liberty Kitchen & Oysterette, which are known for putting fun twists on traditional cuisine.

 10PM: Keep the party going at Under the Volcano.
 This Rice Vilage-area hotspot is the perfect place to sip a martini or margarita (especially the signature strawberry basil variety).
 Looking for something more high-energy?
 Lucky Strike Lanes calls Downtown’s GreenStreet home, as does the House of Blues and Pete's Dueling Piano Bar–the latter of which puts a decidedly more interactive spin on the piano-bar concept.